 3. Upon receiving directions from the officer as to which hand to use they are to touch the tip of their finger to the tip of their nose.

-4. After the nose is touched the hand is to returned to the starting location.
+4. After the nose is touched the hand is to return to the starting location.

 Problems with the reliability of this test are as follows:

-1. Officers report the subject’s touch the pads of their fingers, to the tip to their nose instead of the tip of the finger and therefore do not perform the test properly. (mumbo-jumbo)
+1. Officers report the subjects to touch the pads of their fingers, to the tip to their nose instead of the tip of the finger, and therefore do not perform the test properly. (mumbo-jumbo)

 2. Subjects miss the tip of their nose and touching another part of their face.
 (It is not uncommon to show the subject never touched two parts of his face during any of the six attempts and always missed the nose.)

 3. The subject swayed during the test.

 4. The subject failed to return the hand after touching the nose and had to be told to return to the starting position.